Durgal/StarCrusader/README.md

 * Will a screenshot show the bug?

 Contact the Contributors
 ------------------------
-In order to contact the contributors you may use the contributors' joint email, starcrusader.game@gmail.com
+In order to contact project leaders you may use their joint email, starcrusader.game@gmail.com

 Project Goals